Calibrate the joints with Arduino IDE

 You must double-check the position and direction of all servos.

-Send the serial command ‘c’ in the serial monitor to enter the calibration state.
+Send the serial command ‘c’ in the serial monitor to enter the calibration mode.
 Depending on their initial shaft direction, some may travel larger angles until stopping at the middle point.
 There will be noise coming from the gear system of the servos.
 You will see a calibration table like the following:

 The first row is the joint indexes; the second row is their calibration offsets: